-The winter season is also pleasant to travel in as the picturesque snow-covered plateau is a delight to be at.
-There are skiing spots that open up in Korca and the entire city is gleamed up with lights to provide a breath-taking view.
+The Korca winter season is also pleasant to travel in as the picturesque snow-covered plateau is a delight to be at.

 How many days to spend in Korca?

-Specifically, if you want to visit every destination mentioned on this itinerary and absorb into the mesmerizing beauty of Korca, that too comfortably and without haste, then three days or two nights and one day are perfect for spending some time in Korca.
+If you want to visit every destination mentioned on this itinerary and absorb the mesmerizing beauty of Korca, then three days – or two nights and one day – is the perfect amount of time.

 13 Best Things to do in Korca

-The tower gives an even better view in the evening or at night when buildings surrounding it and the city lights gleam, elucidating Korca’s beauty.
+The tower gives an even better view in the evening or at night when buildings surrounding it and the city lights gleam, illuminating Korca’s beauty.

-I recommend climbing up to the top of the Red Tower at sunset so you can roister at the golden hour glittering the rooftops of buildings.
+I recommend climbing up to the top of the Red Tower at sunset so you can enjoy the golden hour with the glittering rooftops of buildings.

 2. Hang out in Pazari i Vjetër

-Previously, the Bazaar harboured over 1000 stores, and two famous inns – the Old Monastery and the Old Elbasan.
+Previously, the Bazaar housed over 1000 stores, and two famous inns – the Old Monastery and the Old Elbasan.

-In 2015, the Bazaar was completely renovated to take the form of what you might see today – a vibrant and lively space that is more than just a shopping hub, rather a community.
+In 2015, the Bazaar was completely renovated to take the form of what you will find today – a vibrant and lively space that is more than just a shopping hub, but also a community.

 The entire Bazaar is filled with galleries paying homage to Albanian history and art, as well as antique shops and boutiques.